FERPA for Faculty and Staff

 - How can a student withhold directory information?

-Students may prohibit disclosure of directory information by submitting the Request to Prevent Disclosure of Directory Information Form to the Office of the Registrar for more information and requesting the form.
+Students may prohibit disclosure of directory information by contacting the Office of the Registrar for more information and requesting the form.

 The student should carefully consider the consequences of any decision to withhold directory information.
 By choosing to withhold directory information, the student will be marked "confidential" in our database.
 The student will then be required to conduct all business in person, with identification.